lucasmerlin/rust-chat-workshop/slides/slides.md

 Rust has two string types:
 - str: A fixed size, immutable string, mostly seen as &str
-- String: A mutable sting type, a bit like Java's StringBuilder String literals are always &str, basically a reference into the programs binary.
+- String: A mutable string type, a bit like Java's StringBuilder String literals are always &str, basically a reference into the programs binary.
 To get a String instance, call `.to_string()`